openedx-unsupported/devstack/README.rst

 and your attached session will offer an interactive PDB prompt when the breakpoint is hit.

-To detach from the container, you'll need to stop the container with:
+You may be able to detach from the container with the ``Ctrl-P, Ctrl-Q`` key sequence.
+If that doesn't work, you will have either close your terminal window, stop the container with:

 .. code:: sh

-    make stop
+    make dev.stop.<service>

-or a manual Docker command to bring down the container:
+or kill the container with:

 .. code:: sh

-   docker kill $(docker ps -a -q --filter="name=edx.devstack.<container name>")

-Alternatively, some terminals allow detachment from a running container with the ``Ctrl-P, Ctrl-Q`` key sequence.
+   make dev.kill.<service>

 Running LMS and Studio Tests
 ----------------------------